 The announcement of the New Jersey race was perceived, particularly in Texas, as the undermining of COTA.
 Ironically enough, what was deemed an appallingly unacceptable proposal; of an additional race to Austin, Texas, is today and utterly uncontested and accepted eventuality.

-A second race's objective was to gain public interest and increase commercial market share within America, which, ten years later, F1 is still trying to figure out how to accomplish it.
+A objective of a second race was to gain public interest and increase commercial market share within America, which, 11 years later, F1 is still trying to figure out how to accomplish.

-As a result, the Weehawken Grand Prix, and a long sought after two-race U.S. platform involving the New York Tri-State area, never materialized.
-Since driving 20 F1 cars on narrow, residential, partly tree-lined streets, past semi-detached middle-class homes, in Weehawken, New Jersey, while pretending it's a New York event, is almost as crazy as proposing an expansive oceanfront park, where a large-scale temporary venue can be created, where the race would benefit the park, which by the way, actually is in New York—finally giving F1 a New York address.
+As a result, the Weehawken Grand Prix, and a long sought after two-race platform involving the New York Tri-State area, never materialized.
+Since driving 20 F1 cars on narrow, residential, partly tree-lined streets, past semi-detached middle-class homes, in Weehawken, New Jersey, while pretending it's a New York event, is almost as crazy as proposing a large-scale temporary venue within an expansive oceanfront park, where the race would benefit the park, which by the way, actually is in New York —finally giving F1 a New York address.

 In either case, both the New Jersey and the U.S. Grand Prix at Jones Beach proposals are attempting to solve the holy grail of F1 in America:

 One answer is having two races, which seems almost simplistic since there has never been a shortage of cities or existing venues, including established street circuits, to achieve a second race.

 You see, after 60 years, chipping away at deeply rooted historical problems by adding a race event may not be what's needed without having first addressed:

 The attempt at a two-race platform, comprised of Texas & New Jersey, did not consider these issues.
 It remains to be seen if the Florida & Texas combination with a proposed race at Dolphin Stadium Miami can?